-- 11.1 A chargor can create a charge over any interest which it has, or may have in the future, in a charged asset. - 11.2 The charged asset can be property of any kind.
-It does not need to be located in England or governed by English law. - 11.3 In this Code, property is, for certain purposes, divided into: - (a) land: which means land and fixtures; - (b) goods: which means any tangible asset which is transferable by delivery, other than fixtures; and - (c) intangibles: which means any property other than land or goods (and some intangibles may constitute financial collateral). - 11.4 The interest can be any collection of rights, liberties, powers and immunities which the chargor has in the charged asset if: - (a) it is capable of being transferred or; - (b) a proprietary interest can be created over it. - 11.5 The interest does not, therefore, have to amount to ownership.
+11.1 A charger can create a charge over The charged asset can be any interest which it the charger has, or may have in the future, in a charged asset.11.2 The charged asset can be property of any kind.
+It does (whether or not need to be it is located in England or governed by English law.

+41.3 In this Code, property is, for certain purposes, divided into:

+- (a) land: which means land and fixtures; - (b) goods: which means any tangible asset which is transferable by delivery, other than fixtures; and(c) intangibles: which means any property other than land or goods (and some intangibles may constitute financial collateral). - 11.2 11.4 The interest which the chargor has in the property can be any collection of rights, liberties, powers and immunities which the chargor has in the charged asset if:(a) it is capable of being transferred or;(b) over which a proprietary interest can be created over it. - 11.3 The interest does not, therefore, have to amount to ownership.
 It can be legal or equitable.
-It can be outright or by way of security. - 11.6 The charged asset must be capable of being identified as falling within the scope of the charge when the charge comes to be enforced.
-It is not necessary to identify it as falling within the scope of the charge at an earlier stage. - 11.7 A person can create a charge over the benefit of a charge (in other words, a subcharge). - 11.8 A person can create a charge in favour of a chargee over a receivable owing by the chargee to the chargor. - 11.9 A company's uncalled capital is property of the company and can be charged by it.
+It can be outright or by way of security. - 11.4 11.6 The charged asset must be capable of being identified as falling within the scope of the charge instrument must identify the charged asset.
+What this requires is that, when the charge comes to be enforced over an asset, it is possible to establish whether or not that asset falls within the scope of the charged asset described in the charge instrument.
+It is not necessary to identify it as falling within the scope of the charge at ando so at any earlier stage. - 11.5 41.7 A person can create a charge over the benefit of a charge (in other words, a sub-charge). - 11.8-A person can create a charge in favour of a chargee over a receivable owing by the chargee to the chargor. - 11.7 A company's uncalled capital is property of the company and can be charged by it.